 Is Coba pyramid closed to climbing?

-That’s a rumour that is often heard at the end of the year: some say Coba pyramid will be closed to climbing the next year.
-So far, it has only been rumours that some describe as a marketing technique to attract more people to an attraction that may disappear.
+That’s a rumour that is often heard at the end of the year: some say the Coba pyramid will be closed to climbing the next year.
+When I am writing this article, it is possible to climb the Coba pyramid.
+Some describe the rumours about closure as a marketing technique to attract more people to an attraction that may disappear.

-Coba Cenotes: Can it get more beautiful than Cenote Multun-ha?
+Coba Cenotes: can it get more beautiful than Cenote Multum-ha?

-There are three beautiful cenotes to visit 5 minutes away by car from Coba Pyramid: Cenote Multun-ha, Cenote Choo-ha and Cenote Tamcach-ha.
+There are three beautiful cenotes to visit 5 minutes away by car from the Coba pyramid: Cenote Multum-ha, Cenote Choo-ha and Cenote Tamcach-ha.
 The three Coba cenotes are entirely different, so if you have time, it would not be too repetitive to visit them all.

 You can swim in the three cenotes in Coba.
 I liked how they were carefully protected.
 Everybody was asked to shower before entering the site, to minimise the water pollution and keep it pure.

 We saw seven cenotes during our 14 days in Mexico.
-Was Cenote Multun-ha in Coba the most beautiful cenote in Mexico?
+Was Cenote Multum-ha in Coba the most beautiful cenote in Mexico?

 As the Coba cenotes were closing at 6 pm, we had time to visit another one.
 With its jumping platforms, we thought Cenote Tamcach-ha would be busy and lively.
-So we picked Cenote Choo-ha instead, hoping for a quieter visit after the special relaxed moment we just had at Cenote Multun-ha.
-We were lucky to arrive when a bus tour was leaving.
-Again, we had the cenote for ourselves as we were the last ones to visit it that day.
-The water clarity was less impressive than at Cenote Multun-ha, but the size of the stalactites was creating a real wow-effect.
+So we picked Cenote Choo-ha instead, hoping for a quieter visit after the special relaxed moment we just had at Cenote Multum-ha.

 After visiting other cenotes during our trip, I find Cenote Choo-ha was not that original.
-Hence, out of the two, I would recommend visiting Cenote Multun-ha as a priority in you only have time for one of the three Coba cenotes.
+Hence, out of the two, I would recommend visiting Cenote Multum-ha as a priority if you only have time for one of the three Coba cenotes.
 We did not go to Cenote Tamcach-ha but I am sure doing some cave jumping could sound very exciting for some travellers!

 Have you been to Coba?
 Which of the Coba cenotes did you prefer?
 Please, leave a comment below to share your experience!